 no man might buy or sell, save he that had the mark, or the name of the beast, or the number of his nameAnd even this very Blogger have facebook at the top of these pages (under “More”).
 Even the BBC, who are not supposed to advertise (they famously say “sticky-backed plastic” instead of sellotape) show us the Facebook symbol, the ancient Greek number of his name.

-Or, is the Beast Money.
-Who cares?
-Nazis?
-This post is about physics (ancient Greek for “nature” and pronounced fizzyx which has ALL its letters WRONG); and in particular, an urban myth:
+Or, is the Beast Money?
+This post is about physics (ancient Greek for “nature” and pronounced fizzyx) though, and in particular an urban myth:

 The myth concerns a small machine with a clock-face of light bulbs, one of which is on at any given time when the machine is on.
 Which bulb it is that is on is determined by which one was previously on and how a small radioactive sample has decayed in the unit of time of the machine: the light will have moved one place clockwise if the sample emitted a detected particle in that time, one place anticlockwise if no such particle was detected.
 The unit of time is such that there is a 50% chance of a particle being detected in that time.